hakonmagnus/ether-old/README.md

 ### Installing

-The build utility will generate a hard drive image which you can run through a virtual machine or burn to a hard drive.
+The build utility will generate both an ISO image for the installer and a raw hard drive image which can be executed by any virtual machine.
+The following run scripts exist:

+* qemu-iso.sh - Runs QEMU under legacy BIOS from the ISO image
+* qemu-iso-uefi.sh - Runs QEMU using OVMF UEFI BIOS from the ISO image
+* qemu.sh - Runs QEMU under legacy BIOS using the hard drive image
+* qemu-uefi.sh - Runs QEMU using OVMF UEFI BIOS using the hard drive image

+**Note: You should run this under sudo since it uses KVM by default**

 ## Contributing